-Kohl's losses surge on coronavirus closures

-(Reuters) - Kohl’s Corp (KSS.N) reported a bigger-than-expected loss on Tuesday, as the department store chain’s stores remained shut for most of the first quarter due to the COVID-19 lockdowns.
+Kohl's online sales surge amid lockdown, reopens about half of its stores

+But the company said that online sales rose 24% overall in the quarter and more than 60% in April, dwarfing earlier growth as the chain limited operations to its app and website.

+“We have begun the rebuilding process, recently reopening about 50% of our stores across the country,” Michelle Gass, chief executive officer, said.

-The company had earlier withdrawn its full-year forecast, suspended share buyback plan and borrowed money to combat the pandemic’s impact.
-The company said it ended the quarter with $2 billion in cash at hand.
+The company, which owns over 1,100 stores in the United States, had earlier withdrawn its full-year forecast, suspended share buyback plan and borrowed money to combat the pandemic’s impact.
+At the end of the quarter, the company had $2 billion in cash at hand.

 The results come at a time peers when J.Crew, Neiman Marcus and J.C.
 Penney (JCP.N) have filed for bankruptcy protection due to huge losses.

+Department stores have been struggling even before the pandemic as consumers shift to online shopping and competition from fast-fashion brands add to the pressure.

+For the quarter ended May 2, Menomonee Falls, Wisconsin-based Kohl’s reported a bigger-than-expected loss due to store closures and said net sales fell about 44% to $2.16 billion.
-For the quarter ended May 2, the company reported net loss of $541 million, or $3.50 per share, compared with a profit of $62 million, or 38 cents per share, a year earlier.

-Excluding one-time items, it lost $3.20 per share, missing Wall Street estimates of a $1.80 loss, according to IBES data from Refinitiv.
+The company reported net loss of $541 million, or $3.50 per share.
+Excluding one-time items, it lost $3.20 per share, missing Wall Street expectation of a $1.80 loss, according to IBES data from Refinitiv.

 Reporting by Nivedita Balu in Bengaluru; Editing by Arun Koyyur